From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 Beautiful Gardens of the Dordogne Valley

-The Dordogne Valley in Périgord Noir houses some of France’s most beautiful gardens: the stunning suspended gardens of Marqueyssac, the manicured greenery of Eyrignac, the botanical garden of Limeuil, as well as many other small gardens that will be discovered on your journey across the region.
+The Dordogne Valley in Périgord Noir houses some of France’s most beautiful gardens: the stunning suspended gardens of Marqueyssac, the manicured greenery of Eyrignac, the botanical garden of Limeuil, and many other small gardens that you will discover on your journey across the region.

 The suspended gardens of Marqueyssac